intercept/interceptAR/README.md

 If you want to request new Features feel free to post on our [Discussions board](https://github.com/intercept/interceptAR/discussions/categories/ideas).

 Due to legal reasons the host side code is closed-source.
-And for safety reasons Intercept plugins will only work on a dedicated server or inside workbench, but not on clients.
+And for safety reasons Intercept plugins **will only work on a dedicated server or inside workbench**, but not on clients.

-InterceptAR requires a compiler with C++20 support that is ABI compatible with the InterceptHost.dll, in short, Visual Studio 2022.
+InterceptAR requires a compiler with C++20 support that is ABI compatible with the InterceptHost.dll, in short, **Visual Studio 2022**.

+Note: If you get **crashes** in your plugins, please don't submit the crash reports in the crash reporter, don't waste Enfusion developers time with crashes that are not their fault.

 ## Installation